If you're in immediate danger

 Asking for help is difficult

 We know asking for help can feel like a big step, but you can choose to share as much or as little as you like.
-You don’t have to give your real name and you can call us anonymously.

 You’re in control